LukasMarx/ai-food-blog/src/content/posts/Steak Fajitas.md

 recipeYield: "4"
 calories: 450
 recipeCuisine: "Mexican"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat a large skillet over high heat.",
     "Season the flank steak with chili powder, cumin, garlic powder, and salt.", "Once the skillet is hot, add 1 tablespoon of olive oil and the steak.
 Cook for 3-4 minutes per side or until the steak is browned and cooked to your liking.
 Remove from the skillet and let it rest for 5 minutes before slicing it thin against the grain.", "While the steak is resting, slice the bell peppers and onion into thin strips.", "Add the remaining tablespoon of olive oil to the same skillet over medium-high heat.
 Add the sliced peppers and onion and cook for 5-7 minutes or until they are tender and slightly charred.", "Squeeze lime juice over the peppers and onions and stir to combine.", "Serve the sliced steak, peppers, and onions on warm tortillas.
-Enjoy!"
-]
+Enjoy!", ]
 ---

 ## Why Steak Fajitas are a Great Idea

 Who doesn't love a sizzling hot plate of fajitas?
 Steak Fajitas are a classic Mexican dish that is perfect for a quick and tasty weeknight dinner.
 The best part is that they are super easy to make at home and you can customize them to suit your taste.
 This recipe is a crowd-pleaser and is guaranteed to impress your family and friends.

 ## Ingredients